CoreMedia/coremedia-headless-server/README.md

 * **headless-schema-generator**: The Generator Application for creating a schema definition from the CoreMedia Doctype Model
 * **headless-pd**: Parent module for different processing descriptions (schema/queries etc.)
 * **headless-performance-test**: Simple local performance test using a list of URLs
+* **test-data**: Test content for sample client applications.
+Must be manually imported into the CoreMedia repository.

 ## Building an running the server